Ellezique/Full-Stack-App-PART-A/README.md

 - password

 ###### Authentication and Authorisation: Early Beginnings version
-Authentication and Authorisation can be handled using:
+Authentication and Authorisation will be handled using:
 - Knock
 - JWT

-###### Forms
+There will be two user roles:
+- Admin
-- Netlify forms
+- User
-- Consider using Simple Form and Bootstrap

 ###### Movie/Series Cards: Early Beginnings version
 The home page includes one movie/series card for the month.
-Each movie/series card will contain the:
+The movie/series card will contain the:
 - title
-- image
+- poster (image)

 The initial title and image can be saved in the source code as a placeholder.
 Thereafter, the movie data can be accessed from an API such as the Movie Database (IMDB Alternative).
 The RAPID API version currently has a basic price plan of $0.00 per month that inludes 1,000 requests per day and is available at: https://rapidapi.com/rapidapi/api/movie-database-imdb-alternative/

-- CRUD: Admin role users create movie/series cards.
-Include link to IMDB etc.

-###### Chatroom, CRUD & Authorisation: Early Beginnings version
+Once the API is implemented, the imdb_id can be stored in the database when the card is created.
+That imdb_id can then be used to fetch the title and poster(an image url) from the API.

+A "Show more" button can then toggle additional data from the API e.g. a movie or series description.

+###### Chatroom
+Each movie/series card contains its own chatroom relevant to that movie/series.

+Messages will have full CRUD functionality.
 Users can post, edit and delete their own messages.
-Admin role users can additionally delete anyone's message.
+Admin role users can additionally delete anyone's message to ensure a means for removing inappropriate content.

 Each message will include:
 - username
 - message
 - posting time and date

-###### Contact & Attribution: Early Beginnings version
+###### Contact Page: Early Beginnings version
-All website visitors can access the contact and attribution page.
+All website visitors can access the contact page.

-The AftreCredits head office address will be accompanied by a location map.
-The interactive map of the business address will have a marker showing the location.
-Users can interact with the map.
-The map data can be provided by an API such as Bing Maps API, available at https://www.bingmapsportal.com/ Alternatively, consider using Google Maps API.

-This page will also include links to the creators github accounts.
-An admin email address will be included ot allow users to contact an admin directly.
+An Admin email address will be included to allow users to contact an admin directly.

+The AftreCredits head office address will be listed and accompanied by a static location map.

 ###### Styling, design and aesthetics: Early Beginnings version
 Styling will include the following: